The master's programme in Production Engineering and Management is designed to provide production knowledge and skills with a holistic perspective.

 Production Engineering and Management at KTH

-The master's program in Production Engineering and Management provides a strong foundation to become a professional with knowledge in both engineering and management aspects of production and their interaction.
-The engineering side includes operation and integration of manufacturing technology, automation, maintenance, and quality aspects, production development tools, and methods as well as software.
+The master's programme in Production Engineering and Management provides a strong foundation to become a professional with knowledge in both engineering and management aspects of production and their interaction.
+The engineering side includes operation and integration of manufacturing technology, automation, maintenance and quality aspects, production development tools, and methods as well as software.
 The management side covers systematic decision-making, operations strategy, planning, control and management of resources that are essential for achieving a sustainable production environment.

-The program emphasizes on both theoretical knowledge and applied skills which are covered through project course, individual and group assignments/projects, individual and group laboratory works, industrial visits.
+The programme emphasizes on both theoretical knowledge and applied skills which are covered through project course, individual and group assignments/projects, individual and group laboratory works, industrial visits.
 Furthermore, to maintain relevance to the state-of-the-art industrial developments and research, leading researchers and industrial professionals are invited to share their knowledge with our students.
-The educational activities and the structures promote self-learning, trains students on how to communicate effectively with different stakeholders, and generates a study environment that provides an equal learning opportunity.
+The educational activities and the structures promote self-learning, trains students how to communicate effectively with different stakeholders, and generates a study environment that provides an equal learning opportunity.

 After graduating from the programme students will have: